API is an acronym for Application Programming Interface.

 In general, an API is an interface that allows two unrelated systems to interact with each other (in the same sense that a restaurant server enables the customer and the chef to interact).
 An API specification describes the way that each of the two systems must interact with the API itself (such as the language that must be used, the syntax of messages that are passed back and forth, how quickly messages can be sent, etc.).

 Specifically for crypto currency trading, our API enables you to interact with our exchange programmatically (via software instead of a human interface), allowing you to obtain real time market data, make trades, and manage your account.

 A few of the tasks that can be accomplished via our API:

 - Place and cancel trading orders

 - View account balances, download trading history, make funding transactions

 - and much more ...

-Our API specification (documentation) provides detailed instructions for using our REST API and our WebSocket API, and our API support pages provide additional information about specific tasks (such as how to retrieve our historical market data) along with a variety of example code.
+Our API specification (documentation) provides detailed instructions for using our REST API, WebSocket API, and our API support pages which provide additional information about specific tasks (such as how to retrieve our historical market data) along with a variety of example code.